 TA Faculty & GE Highlighted Events and Research

-Check out the events below and catch our TA Faculty, GEs, and Students doing awesome stuff:
+Check out the events below and catch our TA Faculty, GEs, Students and Affiliates doing awesome stuff:

 Click on each picture for more information